P&G initiates plan to help Black Americans find their African roots

 Communications, P&G Beauty, Nadirah Mutala, said, “Although the kits themselves do not use hair analysis to trace their heritage, the connection between DNA and hair stems from P&G’s commitment to “scientific excellence,”

-The company is focused on “elevating the connectivity between innovation and its ability to teach us about our unique history, traditions and legacy,” she says.
-“Our team of Black scientists have made understanding our hair their mission and legacy, utilizing specialized testing protocols on hair samples of African ancestry to ensure optimal performance and best-in-class product benefits.”
+The company is focused on “elevating the connectivity between innovation and its ability to teach us about our unique history, traditions, and legacy,” she says.
+“Our team of Black scientists has made understanding our hair their mission and legacy, utilizing specialized testing protocols on hair samples of African ancestry to ensure optimal performance and best-in-class product benefits.”

 These participant reactions have been transformed into videos airing across multicultural channels.
 Consumers are also invited to discuss the efforts via social media using the hashtag #CrownsofHeritage.